 Introverts at Work: 9 Ways to Take Advantage of Office Introverts

 Introverts drive businesses the same way extroverts do - they just do it differently.
-If you don’t ‘get them’, here is a simple Guide to help you understand introverted employees, and co-workers.
+If you don’t ‘get them’, here's a simple Guide to help you understand introverted employees, and co-workers.

-Understanding them is the best way to use their skills and personality to your advantage, so you can increase creativity and productivity in the workplace.
+Understanding them is the best way to use their skills and personality to your advantage.
+To increase creativity and productivity in the workplace.

 How to use Introverts in the Workplace

 I'm an expert on this topic because I am an introvert, experienced in the office environment.
 Over the years, I've watched some bosses and co-workers painfully try to figure out how to communicate with me in the workplace.

 In fact, I often wished I had written a “How to Work With me” guide to make the process move quicker and easier.

 Below are 9 ways to use an introvert's oddities to befriend them, increase productivity, and get an ego boost whenever you need one.

 This article is not a comparison between introverts and extroverts at the office – it only deals with introverts.
 When it’s stated that introverts do this or that, I’m not implying that extroverts don’t.

 1. Understand - Lack of Dialogue is Meaningless